Topwater Fishing Tips

 • Calm Waters: Without significant wind, fish are more likely to notice surface disturbances.

-• Warm Water: In warm seasons, fish are more active and courageous in striking surface lures.
+• Warm Water: In warm seasons, fish are more active and aggressive about striking surface lures.

 Understanding Fish Behavior